silicon-press/siliconpress/README.md

-# siliconpress
+# Silicon Press

-Use in a C project, and Silicon Press will inject per-device identity and keys automatically
+Use these files in a C project, and Silicon Press will inject per-device identity and keys automatically